-The Nigerian Government is rolling out a phone device tracker system to captures the unique number that identifies devices used by telecoms subscribers, the telecoms regulator says.
+The Nigerian Government is rolling out a phone device tracker system to capture the unique number that identifies devices used by telecoms subscribers, the telecoms regulator says.

 At Q1 2021, Nigeria remains home to a bustling telecoms market accounting for 192,413,613 (100.80%) active phone lines, 144,949,194 active internet connections, and 78,613,689 (41.18%) broadband connections, according to official market information by NCC.